kdrozd/my.tech.blog.at.hashnode/cl1167cq700kjlgnv7gt90pqt.md

 ![Zrzut ekranu z 2022-03-21 21-18-45.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647893947654/M_4zMLcRL.png)

-Don't get me wrong, [Meta Programming System](https://www.jetbrains.com/mps/) is great and I've to mention it on this list. but that's huge overkill for my problem and most of yours.
+Don't get me wrong, [Meta Programming System](https://www.jetbrains.com/mps/) is great, and I've to mention it on this list.
+But that's huge overkill for my problem and most of yours.

 It helps to build languages where there are no limits, look what they did to `C`: http://mbeddr.com/.

 ## What to use.

 All contestants have good and bad points.
-But as I would love to have nice DSL to support my project I can't afford it.
+But as I would love to have nice DSL to support my project, I can't afford it.
 For now, I'll be the one that will have to build it and put the data.
-Code and metadata will have to be together as there is no practical benefit of DSL and tool support that annotations in Java will not give me, additional reassurance comes out counting how many projects uses DSL vs annotations and are targeted to technical people/developers.
+Code and metadata will have to be together as there is no practical benefit of DSL and tool support that annotations in Java will not give me, additional reassurance comes out of counting how many projects uses DSL vs annotations and are targeted to technical people/developers.

 ps.

-I'm looking forward to Xtext/MSP projects so stay tuned.
+I'm looking forward to Xtext/MSP projects, so stay tuned.